 Traditionally, anar a fer el vermut, or to go have a vermouth, was an event in an of itself.
-Along with the class of vermouth, traditional tapas were served, often small plates of preserved meats, pickled vegetables, or salted fish.
+Along with the glass of vermouth, traditional tapas were served, often small plates of preserved meats, pickled vegetables, or salted fish.
 It is still possible to find bodegas in Barcelona that do just that.
 But, the Bodega 1900 menu offers this and so much more.

 Bodega 1900 is the brain child of the famous Albert Adria, brother of Ferran Adria who for years had the best restaurant in the world nearby in Costa Brava, el Bulli.
 Albert is trying to breathe new life into the old traditions of vermouth and preserved dishes.

 I knew I wanted to give it a shot, although I was a little hesitant about the preserved foods and strange confits.
 We decided to start with a few dishes and see where it took us.
-I was not expecting to end up touring almost the entire menu, walking out of Bodega 1900 stuffed and slightly tipsy on Vermouth.
+I was not expecting to end up touring almost the entire Bodega 1900 menu, walking out of there stuffed and slightly tipsy on vermouth.

-Stuffed olives: Certainly one of the more unique items on the menu, and most definitely an homage to Ferran’s molecular gastronomy.
+Certainly one of the more unique items on the menu, and most definitely an homage to Ferran’s molecular gastronomy.
 A very complicated process that even our knowledgable server could not explain.
 They were not the consistency of an olive, although it certainly tasted like one.
 Instead, they had the consistency almost of a mousse, and required no chewing to swallow.
 I actually liked it.
 It’s increasingly more common to find these spherified olives when eating in Costa Brava, and Catalonia overall.

 Bodega 1900 is a must do while in Barcelona.
 And, the tapas are perfect to eat throughout the day.